E-commerce

 • Fewer unnecessary tickets about order status.

-One of the major advantages of e-commerce is that it enables continuous communication with customers.
-Emails, SMS, transactional messages, usage content, restock reminders, service information: the brand can remain present between purchases in a useful way.
+One of the great advantages of e-commerce is that it makes continuous communication with customers possible.
+Emails, SMS, transactional messages, usage content, restock reminders, service information: the brand can stay present between purchases in a useful way.

 A lasting customer relationship cannot depend solely on promotions.
 It also requires useful, informative, and reassuring touchpoints.
-E-commerce makes this easier because digital channels allow brands to follow up, guide, inform, and re-engage more easily.
+E-commerce makes this easier because digital channels make it easier to re-engage, guide, prevent, and reactivate customers.

 The retention benefit

-When communication stays relevant, e-commerce helps build a consistent brand presence.
+When communication remains relevant, e-commerce helps build a regular brand presence.
 This strengthens recall, trust, and the likelihood of return.

 Loyalty programs are easier to manage online

-E-commerce is also useful for retention because it makes it easier to implement and manage loyalty programs.
-Online, it is easier to track points, tiers, benefits, redeemed rewards, and the customer’s progress in the program.
+E-commerce is also useful for retention because it makes it easier to set up and manage loyalty programs.
+Online, it is simpler to track points, tiers, benefits, rewards used, and the customer’s progress in the program.

 Why this helps

-A loyalty program works better when it is clear, visible, and easy to use.
-On an e-commerce site, these elements can be integrated directly into the customer area, product pages, checkout, or relationship campaigns.
+A loyalty program works better when it is readable, visible, and easy to use.
+On an e-commerce site, these elements can be integrated directly into the customer area, product pages, the checkout, or relationship marketing campaigns.

 Google’s contribution to the visibility of benefits